bhirsch42/blog/content/post/nen-of-improv.md

 Gyo - The ability to focus nen into a particular body part.
 By focusing it in your eyes, you can see moves that the audience cannot.
 Use Gyo when watching great improvisers play to see how they do it!

 In - Hide your aura without turning it off.
 Use it to make subtle physical moves, like adding sound effects, playing inanimate objects, scene painting.
+Object work WITHOUT scene painting.
+Brushing shoulders, putting a glass on an unestablished surface.

 En - Expand one's ren in a radius.
 Hyperactive listening and sensitivity.
 Soft focus.
+Attention to the audience.

 Shu - Enshroud an object in nen.
 Using the environment, walk the stage before a show.
 Learn where the doors and windows are.
 Learn what you can interact with if you're borrowing a set.
 Chairs!
 Chairs!
 Chairs!